petter-holmberg/eco/README.md

 eco is a generic C++ library of efficient components.

+# Sequence

+The `eco.sequence` module contains components for implemention of sequence types, such as containers.

+## Extents

+`extent` is a type constructor for storage of arrays of objects in a contiguous memory region, where elements are prefixed by a header that keeps track of the number of elements stored and the number of elements that can be stored without a reallocation.
+Additional metadata can also be stored in the header.
+`extent` models `std::contiguous_range` and owns the element it stores.
+It supports resizing of the memory region and provides automatic growth when inserting elements.

+`extent` can be customized for many different use cases.

+The type parameter `Size` is the type used to store size and capacity in the header.
+By using a smaller type when the maximum number of elements is small the header size can be reduced.
+By default it is equivalent to `std::ptrdiff_t`.

+The type parameter `Metadata` is the type of an optional extra field in the header.
+By default it is `std::monostate` and no bytes are used for it in the header.
+It can be used for optimizing element operations when the data encoding requires it.

+The value parameter `copier` is an object with member functions `copy`, `move`, `move_backward`, and `destroy` that is used to copy, move and delete elements when necessary.
+By default it is `default_array_copy`, which provides efficient and exception-safe range operations on (possibly) uninitialized arrays of its value type.

+The value parameter `ga` is the growth algorithm used when more space is needed.
+`default_array_growth` is a function object that takes a non-negative capacity and a lower bound.
+It returns `capacity + max(capacity / 2, lower_bound)`, which gives an allocator-friendly growth factor that guarantees amortized constant time stack operations.

+The value parameter `alloc` is the allocator object used to manage the owned memory. `default_array_alloc` uses `malloc_allocator`.

 # Memory

 The `eco.memory` module contains components for raw memory management.
 These are